Prometheus-X-association/edge-computing/docs/design-document.md

-The Edge Computing (Decentralized AI processing) BB provides value-added services exploiting an underlying distributed edge computing infrastructure (e.g. owned and operated by Cloud Providers).
+The Edge Computing (Decentralized AI processing) BB provides value-added services exploiting an underlying distributed edge computing infrastructure (e.g., owned and operated by Cloud Providers).

 Two main high-level objectives are targeted by these services:
-  - goal 1: privacy-preserving: keep the data close to the user, more exactly within a pre-defined privacy zone
+  - Goal 1: privacy-preserving - keep the data close to the user, more exactly within a pre-defined privacy zone
-  - goal 2: efficient near-data processing: optimize performance and resource utilization
+  - Goal 2: efficient near-data processing - optimize performance and resource utilization

 ## Technical Usage Scenarios & Features